Dahc-Dragyn/Mathhelper/README.md

     * `knn_classify(k, data, labels, new_point)`: Classifies a new point using KNN.
     * `gradient_descent(X, y, learning_rate, num_iterations)`: Performs gradient descent for linear regression.
     * `normalize_data(data)`: Normalizes data to have zero mean and unit variance.
-    * (Add more machine learning functions and algorithms here as you implement them)

 * **`statistics`:**
     * `mean(data)`: Calculates the mean of a dataset.